 Students are assigned a staff and faculty honors advisor.
 Starting during junior year, students are assigned a faculty honors advisor.
 Advisor contact information is located in your student admin account (under advisor information).

-Kaitlin Heenehan and Dr. Anne Kim, STEM Scholar Advisors, serve as secondary advisors to all honors students in STEM and to students with the STEM Scholarship designation.
+Dr. Anne Kim, STEM Scholar Advisor, serve as secondary advisors to all honors students in STEM and to students with the STEM Scholarship designation.
 Students can schedule appointments on Nexus under Enrichment Programs.